likewu2/CubeMx-FreeRtos-button-debounce-using-interrupt-and-timer/README.md

 Operation:

     If user button is pressed then turn on audio, press again then turn off audio.
-    LED3 is turn on as long as the user button press and turn off when button is release.
+    LED3 is turn on as long as the user button press and turn off when button is released.